basho/basho_docs/source/languages/en/riak/ops/running/backups.md

 2. Restore your old node's configuration files, data directory, and ring directory.
 3. Start the node and verify proper operation with `riak ping`, `riak-admin status`, and other methods you use to check node health.

-If any node names have been changed (that is, the *-name* argument in the `vm.args` configuration file for any node is different than the backup being restored to that node), then you will need to additionally:
+If the node name of a restored node (*-name* argument in `vm.args` or `nodename` parameter in `riak.conf`) is different than the name of the node that the restored backup was taken from, you will need to additionally:

 1. Mark the original instance down in the cluster using `[[riak-admin down <node>|riak-admin Command Line#down]]`
 2. Join the restored node to the cluster using `[[riak-admin cluster join <node>|riak-admin Command Line#cluster-join]]`